St. Boniface Hospital: Education

 St. Boniface Hospital is affiliated with the University of Manitoba's education and research branches, providing internship and practicum positions for students.
 The hospital works with multiple University of Manitoba faculties, including medicine, nursing, pharmacy, social work, respiratory therapy, physiotherapy and occupational therapy, as well as with Red River College and Collège universitaire de Saint-Boniface.
 St. Boniface Hospital also hosts the Winnipeg Critical Care Nursing Education Program.

 Services

 St. Boniface is one of Manitoba's two tertiary care centres.
 Patients are referred to the hospital by their doctors or clinics for specialized care, though most are admitted through the emergency department.
 The Medicine Program is the adult general admissions program.
-This program admits around 4,000 patients per year, and treats around 40,000 through outpatient clinics.
 Services include: internal medicine, endocrinology, rheumatology, respiratory medicine, gastroenterology, hematology, oncology, pathology and neurology.
 The outreach program also includes at-home intravenous therapy and nutrition.
 The hospital has 14 operating rooms; there is also a surgical intensive care unit available for recovery.
-The surgical department treats over 14,000 patients per year.
+The surgical department treats over 13,000 patients per year.